FunkinCrew/AseSparrow/readme.md

   - The space between each frame in the spritesheet.

 ## Animations
+- `Frame Rate`
+  - Sparrow doesn't use "frame duration", so this will add extra "frames" into the sparrow .xml file, using the duration frame property in Aseprite.
+If you're using HaxeFlixel, you'd probably want this to match your `animation.add()`'s `frameRate` argument.
 - `Layers`
-  - (unimplemented) Allows you to specify certain layers to be exported only.
+  - Allows you to specify certain layers to be exported only.
 Similar to Aseprite's feature.
+    - Visible: Currently visible layers will be exported
+    - Selected Layers: Currently selected layers will be exported
 - `Included Animations`
   - A list of animations that will be included in the exported file.